partrickJhonson/beef/Social-Engineering.md

 # Other

-* There is also a nice [[clickjacking|Module:-Clickjacking]] module which allow custom clickjacking attack by giving the URL and  offset on the target page :
+* There is also a nice [[ClickJacking|Module:-Clickjacking]] module which allow a custom clickjacking attack by giving the URL and  offset on the target page :

 [[Images/module-clickjacking1.png|align=center]]